+These measures are recommended to help slow the spread of coronavirus (COVID-19).
 Fans, free standing or ceiling, are not recommended for use in enclosed indoor spaces for singing.
 Performers should be 5 meters from the audience where practical.

 Can we recommence hospitality at worship?

-And for non worship events
+Food or drink can be served as part of a religious gathering or after a religious gathering.
 It is recommended that single use items are used to serve food or drink.
 It is recommended that one person serves or distributes food or drinks.
 For example, one person uses the urn for hot water for tea, (and other consumables)